ddvk/remarkable-autoinstall/rm2/readme.md

 ### Notes

-As mention, just a quick and easy hack.
+As mentioned, just a quick and easy hack.
 Currently using a nightly build of koreader

+Don't use it together with the rm2fb package from toltec

 For a more streamlined solution you can use toltec, once this has been merged